Stoxis/Godette-Tale/README.md

 * NPCs can speak dialogue
 * NPCs can have custom portraits, fonts, and typing sounds
 * NPCs can change their portraits on the fly, this allows for different emotions and for an animated talking portrait (examples **are provided** in the project)
+* A fully functional Cell menu with dialogue system integration
 ### Saving
 * Undertale is a modern game!
 You do not need to play the entire thing in one sitting, and the same goes for games created with the Godette-Tale project template
 * Save stars can be placed and given unique dialogue